Vratislav Štěpánek

 Vratislav Štěpánek (18 June 1930, Vrútky – 21 July 2013, Šlapanice) was a clergyman, a bishop, and for a period from 1991 to 1994 the fifth patriarch of the Czechoslovak Hussite Church.

-In 1989, he had been assigned as Bishop of the Brno diocese of the church, a position that he kept ten years until 1999.
-On 16 March 1991, he was also elected to the office of patriarch for three years until 1994, therefore, holding both offices in parallel during that period.
+In 1989, he had been assigned as Bishop of the Brno diocese of the church.
+He kept this position until 1999.
+On 16 March 1991, he was also elected to the office of patriarch for three years until 1994.
+He therefore held both offices in parallel during that period.
 His patriarchy was during the politically and socially aggravated period of the first phase of the post-communist changes in Czechoslovakia.

 He was also a Member of the Czech National Council from 1986 to 1990.